What to Do With Empty Cat Litter Jugs?

 In the event of an emergency, it’s good to have a fully stocked first aid kit nearby.
 Although you may have the remnants of a makeshift first-aid kit strewn about or tucked away, with this idea you can have everything you need in one convenient spot.
 This could also double a handy mobile emergency kit that is ready to go where ever you are.
 Whether it be road trips or garage work, you’ll have a bucket of helpful things on standby.

 5. Holiday Decoration Storage

 Every year, many people find the need to go out and buy stackable storage units for their yearly holiday decorations without considering that missed opportunity that is upcycled kitty litter jug storage.
 With this idea, you’ll save money and keep your decorations safely stored.
-Be it outdoor or indoor decorations or even costumes, you’ll be able to easily stack them away into your garage.
+Be it outdoor or indoor decorations or even costumes, you’ll be able to easily stack them away in your garage.